EsraaAldih/HiGE_backend/README.md

             - login , required data for logging in (email , password)
             - reset password by providing email then after checking this email trainee will be redirected to a form to reset her password
             - logout
-            - add comments on trainers posts
+            - add comments on trainers posts /delete comments /edit comments
             - report comemnts / posts
             - report an issue
             - add a plan in todo list